richmahn/en_tn/jer/18/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 18:13-17, 19-23, which are extended quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 18:13-17, 19-23.

 #### Special concepts in this chapter ####
 ##### Attacking Jeremiah #####